Meeting in the Middle is Not a Compromise

 The Roberts Conference Centre is the region’s largest and most diverse conference facility with 80,000 square feet and 24-foot ceilings.
 It features large, sweeping exhibition space, a grand ballroom, an executive boardroom, and numerous breakouts perfect for board retreats, strategy meetings, or workshop sessions.

-Other choices for locating meetings that need high tech assistance and modern ambience are the state-of-the-art teleconferencing center at Wilmington College and The Hampton Inn.
+Other choices for locating meetings that need high tech assistance and modern ambiance are the state-of-the-art teleconferencing center at Wilmington College and The Hampton Inn.
 The teleconferencing center is ideal for smaller groups that require a high tech advantage while the Hampton offers a convenient and resourceful meeting room for up to 100 people, as well as a private board room.
 Laurel Oaks, another high tech choice, is the perfect location for bringing people together regionally or nationally through video conferencing.

 Aside from the traditional meeting facilities, Clinton County also offers a wide variety of non-traditional meeting space.